SEESolutions-it/DpdlEngine/README.md

 providing access to the whole Java platform API via the loadObj(..) and the getClass(..)
 Dpdl scripting API methods.

-In this way Dpdl can access the classes or api of every external java library.
+In this way Dpdl can access the classes and api of external java libraries.

 Example (using String java class with method 'contains(..)':
 ```python